Did Lincoln Financial Group deny your ERISA long-term disability claim?

 What is an ERISA Disability Policy?

 ERISA stands for the Employee Retirement Income Security Act.
 It is a series of federal statutes that govern benefit plans that Employers offer to their employees.
-These statutes control health insurance, dental insurance, vision insurance, 401k’s, and short-term/long-term disability insurance.
+These statutes control many employment related benefits.
+Those benefits include health insurance, dental insurance, vision insurance, 401k’s, and short-term/long-term disability insurance.
 The rules are strict and federal courts are unforgiving.
 They do not give the claimant the benefit of the doubt; instead, the courts treat both sides the same, often to the claimant’s detriment because you did not have a lawyer helping you through the process.

 If you are applying for long-term disability in Virginia, that usually means you have been diagnosed with a significant injury like chronic fatigue syndrome, musculoskeletal problems such as back injuries, cardiovascular diseases like heart failure or coronary artery disease, cognitive impairments like a traumatic brain injury, respiratory diseases like asthma or COPD, or maybe even cancer.